RobotExMachina/Machina.NET/Docs/DEV - TODO.md

 - [ ] Add enhanced CS selection and WObj use
 - [ ] Create Grasshopper library

+- [ ] In DynamoMachina, Tools can only be created once, and any modifications break the component.
+Assembly name conflict?
+- [ ] Deactivate action# display, and substitute it with the human version?
+- [ ] Print a disclaimer header for exported code

 ## LOW-LEVEL
 - [ ] Rotation problem: the following R construction returns a CS system with the Y inverted!: